 Muse Proxy is doing the needed authentication handshake with the content vendors on behalf of the end-user and then replicate the session in the end-user browser.
 This allows home and off-campus usage for patrons, students, professors, R&D specialists to otherwise physically bounded resources without any configuration overhead for them.

 On its turn, access to Muse Proxy is also restricted by single sign-on techniques.
-Muse Proxy controls end-users’ access to resources using either User/Password files, client IP addresses, client referer URL, standard or custom authentication methods (LDAP, IMAP, SQL, FTP), SAML 2.0, OAuth, OAuth2, OpenID Connect and CAS based SSO authentication.
+Muse Proxy controls end-users’ access to resources using either User/Password files, client IP addresses, client referer URL, standard or custom authentication methods (LDAP, IMAP, SQL, FTP, HMAC, External HTTP, Barcode), SIP, SAML 2.0, OAuth, OAuth2, OpenID Connect and CAS based SSO authentication.
 Users are thus granted access to the application area containing the authorized resources with just a single point of access.

 Muse Proxy Applications are web interfaces providing end-users grouped access to various free or authenticated resources from Internet or Intranet.
-The authentication to the Muse Proxy Applications is made via configurable authentication login modules, allowing various authentication types: User/ Password, IP or any combination.
+The authentication to the Muse Proxy Applications is made via configurable authentication login modules, allowing various authentication types from simple User/ Password, IP, LDAP, IMAP, etc., or any combination.

 By default, Muse Proxy comes with two pre-configured applications:

-Once logged in, a user has a lot of tools to identify the needed resource by its descriptive texts from the Muse Proxy Application interface.
+Once logged in, a user has many tools to identify the needed resource by its descriptive texts from the Muse Proxy Application interface.
 The resources can be ordered alphabetically by name or even searched to quickly find the desired one(s).
+The administrator can organize the resources in groups by various criteria, from content type (Video, Images, etc.) to subject (Medical, Engineering, etc.).

 Search Widgets and other HTML Forms can be proxified via Muse Proxy by using extended source type links which are application source links enhanced with a jump start URL of the native source.
 At the same time this entry point can also collect POST parameters and send them to the target source in a configurable manner.
 In other words these links are configurable source links which can be used in HTML forms external to the Muse Proxy Application interface, including Search Widgets, either manually or via Widget Builders available at Content Providers (i.e. at the native source targets to use Muse terminology).